 One of the most important, and often overlooked, factors when choosing a tent is how easy it is to set up.
 Try setting up the tent in the store or at home before you take it on a trip to make sure you know what goes where.

 Tent size is measured by the number of people who can sleep in the tent.
 Specifically, this measures the number of sleeping bags that can fit on the floor and does not include any additional gear.
-If you want to be able to move around comfortably in your tent choose one that has a sleeping capacity one size up from the number of people who will actually be sleeping in it.
-If you plan to spend a lot of time in the tent or fill your pack with handy gear, you should choose a tent that sleeps two or three more people than you actually have.
+If you want to be able to move around comfortably, choose one that has a sleeping capacity one size up from the number of people who will actually be sleeping in it.
+If you plan to spend a lot of time in the tent or fill your pack with handy gear, you should choose one that sleeps two or three more people than you actually have.

-Tents are rated by the number of seasons the tent can withstand while keeping you dry and relatively warm.
+Tents are rated by the number of seasons it can withstand while keeping you dry and relatively warm.
 Typically, tents that can withstand extreme weather conditions are more expensive and heavier because they have more layers.